jaspector

 Not clearly posted on the permit page.

-Typical inspection sequence: County permit followed by city permit and city review for right-of-way or local compliance as applicable.
+Typical sequence: County permit followed by city permit and city review for right-of-way or local compliance as applicable.

-Do I need a building permit in Greenbelt, MD?
+01 Do I need a building permit in Greenbelt, MD?

 Greenbelt requires a city permit for construction projects for which Prince George's County requires a building permit; construction activities impacting city right-of-way may also require city review/permit.

-How much does a building permit cost in Greenbelt, MD?
+02 How much does a building permit cost in Greenbelt, MD?

+Building permit fees in Greenbelt, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is General Building Permit Fees $75; commercial interior alteration/electrical/fire sprinkler or alarm/mechanical $50; residential interior alteration/electrical/fire sprinkler or alarm/mechanical $25 plus valuation formula.
 Fees are calculated as: Mixed; for residential interior alteration and similar work $25 plus $3 per $1,000 value of work up to stated cap; deck $35; fence $30; new home $250 per unit; raze $100; sign $100 each..
 Plan check fee: Included through city fee schedule categories; separate construction and sediment control application fees also apply where relevant..

-How do I apply for a building permit in Greenbelt, MD?
+03 How do I apply for a building permit in Greenbelt, MD?

-1. Determine whether the project needs a Prince George's County permit.
+To apply for a building permit in Greenbelt, MD, follow these steps: 1.
+Determine whether the project needs a Prince George's County permit.
 2. Obtain the required county permit for the building project.
 3. Submit the City of Greenbelt building permit application to Planning and Community Development.
 4. For projects affecting city right-of-way, submit the separate right-of-way construction permit.
 5. Pay city permit fees and any required bonds.
 6. Complete inspections as required by the city and county.

-How long does it take to get a building permit in Greenbelt, MD?
+04 How long does it take to get a building permit in Greenbelt, MD?

-How do I schedule a building inspection in Greenbelt, MD?
+05 How do I schedule a building inspection in Greenbelt, MD?

-Other cities in Prince George's County
+Other jurisdictions in Prince George's County.

-View all Prince George's County jurisdictions →
+All Prince George's County jurisdictions →